therealdreg/flashrom_build_windows_x64/README.md

 Atmel                        AT26DF161                            PREW           2048  SPI
 Atmel                        AT26DF161A                           PREW           2048  SPI
 Atmel                        AT26F004                                      W      512  SPI
-Atmel                        AT29C010A                            PRE             128  Parallel
+Atmel                        AT29C010A                            PREW            128  Parallel
 Atmel                        AT29C020                             PREW            256  Parallel
 Atmel                        AT29C040A                                            512  Parallel
 Atmel                        AT29C512                             PREW             64  Parallel